 Geological evolution of: the Peninsular Plateau, the Himalayas and the Great Plains.
 Difference between the Peninsular Plateau and the Himalayas.
-(The Geological rock formations of India are not required).

 - (b) The three-fold physiographic divisions: the Himalayan mountain complex, the Indus-Ganga-Brahmaputra Plains and the Peninsular Plateau. - Himalayan mountain complex: (orthoclinal structure)